 The hardness in the Oxford South system depends on the wells being used.
-The Norwich wells supply a larger proportion of the water to the entire system.
-The water hardness in the well fields are:
+The Norwich wells supply a larger proportion of the water to the entire system and a weighted average was used to give an accurate representation for the average hardness of the Otterville-Springford system.
+Samples for hardness are collected at a minimum every 3 years from raw or treated water.

-- Springford wells 89 mg/L (equivalent to 6 grains)

-- Otterville wells 260 mg/L (18 grains)

-- Norwich well 299 mg/L (21 grains)
+- The average hardness in Norwich is 275 mg/L (16 grains/gallon) based on samples collected from 2006-2019. - The average hardness in Otterville-Springford is 309 mg/L (18 grains/gallon) based on samples collected 2006 to 2019.

 Iron levels less than 0.30 mg/L (ppm) are not considered to cause aesthetic problems such as discoloured water.

-The Otterville and Springford wells have less than 0.30 mg/L iron.
-Iron is removed by filtration at the Norwich Pitcher St. facility, wells N2 and N5.
-The iron level at the Norwich Main St. facility well N4 is 0.43 mg/L (ppm) and sodium silicate is added to keep the iron in suspension.
-Manganese is commonly found in conjunction with iron and also causes discoloured water Manganese levels at the Norwich Main St. facility (W4) and the Springford wells are above a new proposed aesthetic objective of 0.02 mg/L.
+- The Otterville and Springford wells have less than 0.30 mg/L iron. - Iron is removed by filtration at the Norwich Pitcher St. facility, wells N2 and N5.

+• The iron level at the Norwich Main St. facility well N4 is 0.51 mg/L (ppm) and sodium silicate is added to keep the iron in suspension.

+Manganese is commonly found in conjunction with iron and also causes discoloured water.
+Currently, levels of manganese under 0.05 mg/L are not considered to cause aesthetic issues.
+However, a new aesthetic objective of 0.02 mg/L has been proposed though not yet take effect.

+- The Norwich Main St. facility (W4) average manganese level in 2021 was 0.03 mg/L. - The Springford water treatment facility average manganese level in 2021 was 0.03 mg/L.